Founding Fathers of the United States: Origin of phrase

-The phrase "Founding Fathers" was first used by U.S. senator Warren G. Harding in his keynote speech at the Republican National Convention of 1916.
-Harding later repeated the phrase at his March 4, 1921, presidential inauguration.
-While U.S. presidents used the terms "founders" and "fathers" in their speeches throughout much of the early 20th century, it was another 60 years before Harding's phrase would be used again during the presidential inaugural ceremonies.
-Ronald Reagan referred to "Founding Fathers" at both his first inauguration on January 20, 1981, and his second on January 20, 1985.
+The phrase "Founding Fathers" was first introduced to Americans by then-US senator Warren G. Harding in his keynote speech at the Republican National Convention of 1916.
+Harding later repeated the phrase at his March 4, 1921, presidential inauguration, becoming the first president to use the term "Founding Fathers".
+Subsequent speakers adopted the term.

+The term "fathers" had long been used for the founders.
 In 1811, responding to praise for his generation, John Adams wrote to a younger Josiah Quincy III, "I ought not to object to your Reverence for your Fathers as you call them ... but to tell you a very great secret ...
 I have no reason to believe We were better than you are."
 He also wrote, "Don't call me, ...
 Father ... [or] Founder ...
 These titles belong to no man, but to the American people in general."
 In Thomas Jefferson's second presidential inaugural address in 1805, he referred to those who first came to the New World as "forefathers".
 At his 1825 inauguration, John Quincy Adams called the U.S. Constitution "the work of our forefathers" and expressed his gratitude to "founders of the Union".

-In July of the following year, President J. Quincy Adams, in an executive order upon the deaths of his father, John, and Jefferson, who both died on the same day, paid tribute to them as "Fathers" and "Founders of the Republic".
+John Adams and Thomas Jefferson both died on the same day, July 4, 1826.
+President J. Quincy Adams paid tribute to them as "Fathers" and "Founders of the Republic".
 These terms were used in the U.S. throughout the 19th century, from the inaugurations of Martin Van Buren and James Polk in 1837 and 1845, to Abraham Lincoln's Cooper Union speech in 1860 and his Gettysburg Address in 1863, and up to William McKinley's first inauguration in 1897.

 At a 1902 celebration of Washington's Birthday in Brooklyn, James M. Beck, a constitutional lawyer and later a U.S. congressman, delivered an address, "Founders of the Republic", in which he connected the concepts of founders and fathers, saying: "It is well for us to remember certain human aspects of the founders of the republic.
 Let me first refer to the fact that these fathers of the republic were for the most part young men."